Singapore Golf Courses | Play Golf in Singapore

 (recently redesigned, known local as the Commando Course)

-Following a recent $20 million make-over, the course at Sembawang Country Club stretches to just under 6500 yards, and is maintained in excellent condition.
+Following a recent $20 million make-over, the course at Sembawang Country Club stretched to just under 6500 yards, and the course maintained to the highest standard.
 The course is known locally as the Commando course due to the layout's significant elevation changes as to its original designers - 42 Commando Royal Marines (British Army).

 (No. 79 among the world’s best golf courses and home to the Singapore Open)